dancrossley/MAAD-AF/README.md

 - `11.
 Compliance > 1.
 Launch New eDiscovery Search`
 - `4.
 Account > 7.
 Disable Account MFA`

-N.B.
-For `Access > Establish Access - Entra`, MAAD-VF now supports either a saved Microsoft Graph token or manual username entry followed by interactive/device-code sign-in.
+Note: For `Access > Establish Access - Entra`, MAAD-VF now supports either a saved Microsoft Graph token or manual username entry followed by interactive/device-code sign-in.
 Saved password credentials remain available for other services, but they are no longer shown as selectable Entra sign-in options.

 The current repository includes the upstream GPL v3 license in [LICENSE.md](./LICENSE.md)